bennyluk/Sienna-Accessibility-Widget/README.md

 ✅ **Color Adjustments, Contrast, Saturation, and Monochrome**: Allows users to customize the color scheme of your website, making it easier for them to read and navigate.

-✅ **Reading Guide, Stop Animations, and Big Cursor**: Helpful tools like a reading guide, the ability to stop animations, and a big cursor to make browsing your website easier for users with visual impairments.
+✅ **Reading Guide, Stop Animations, Hiding Images, and Big Cursor**: Helpful tools like a reading guide, the ability to stop animations, and a big cursor to make browsing your website easier for users with visual impairments.

 ✅ **Screen Reader**: Clicking or selecting text will read it out loud, making it easier for users with visual impairments to navigate your website.

+✅ **Muting Audio**: Users can easily mute audio and video elements on your website, making it easier for them to focus on the content.

 ## 🐛 Known Issues